 This monitor is very pack-able and travel-friendly making it one of the most portable products we considered.
 The Go comes with a hard plastic case so you can carry it in your pocket or diaper bag, and it only takes up about as much space as a pacifier.
 Unlike the sensor pad units we tested, you can use it in any stationary napping location (it will not work in a moving car seat or stroller).
 For parents who travel extensively, or whose children sleep in multiple different places, this is an excellent option.

 Electromagnetic Field (EMF)

 The Go didn't emit any EMF (Volts/meter) in our tests with readings identical to the ambient EMF.
-In our opinion, this makes the Go preferable to the Monbaby Smart Button with EMF readings of 2.3 V/m and the Owlet Smart Sock 2 with a reading greater than 6 V/m.
+The similar clip-style wearables have the same EMF readings.
+In our opinion, this makes the Go preferable to the other wearable competition with higher emissions.

 — Juliet Spurrier, MD and BabyGearLab Review Team